TeamNexis/mehakXquiz_bot/README.md

 git push -u origin main

-(Optional) Enable GitHub Actions for CI/CD or connect to Heroku for automatic deploys.

 Notes

-Question Sourcing: The questionFetcher.js placeholder requires implementation for specific source formats (e.g., PDF parsing for NEET papers).
-Ensure compliance with source terms of service.
+Question Sourcing: Implement parseQuestions in questionFetcher.js for specific source formats (e.g., NEET PDFs).
+Ensure compliance with source terms.
-AI Explanations: Uses HuggingFace's free-tier API; provide an API key for enhanced explanations or rely on fallbacks.
+AI Explanations: Provide a HuggingFace API key for enhanced explanations or rely on fallbacks.
-Future-Proofing: Modular structure and MIT License support community contributions and long-term maintenance.
+Heroku Subscription: Use your subscription’s dyno types (e.g., Hobby, Standard) for reliable performance.
+Monitor usage in the Heroku Dashboard.

 Contributing
 Contributions are welcome!
 Please:

 Open an issue to discuss changes.
 Fork the repository and create a pull request.
-Follow the code style and include tests where applicable.
+Follow the code style and include tests.

 License
 This project is licensed under the MIT License.
 See LICENSE for details.